 - Retail sellers are required to keep restricted pesticides secure from public access; to determine that a prospective purchaser intends to use the pesticide for an allowable purpose (such as control of poison ivy); to provide the purchaser with information about allowable uses of the chemical; and to keep a record of the type and amount of restricted pesticide sold.

 (see Sections 40.4 to 40.10)

-The Government of Manitoba has indicated that it is considering making changes to the provisions of the current law.
-Cosmetic Pesticide Ban Manitoba is concerned that the Province may weaken the ban by allowing licenced pesticide applicators to use currently prohibited pesticides.
-This would allow municipalities and lawn care companies to resume using currently banned pesticides on municipal and residential lawns.
+The Government of Manitoba has tabled legislation that will allow municipalities and lawn care companies to resume using currently banned pesticides on municipal and residential lawns.
 If passed by the Legislature and proclaimed as law, Bill 22 would seriously weaken Manitoba’s non-essential pesticide use regulation.
 As a result, lawns, parks, boulevards and other green spaces would once again become sources of human exposure to pesticides, undermining the health protection purpose of the existing cosmetic pesticide restrictions.
 See the home page of this web site for further information and ways to take action to urge preservation of the existing pesticide restrictions.